AammarTufail/biol217_2025/Tutorial_Day4.md

 This command will also create ``.fa`` files of your bins, needed for further analysis using other programs.

 $\color{#58A6FF}\textsf{\Large\&#x24D8;\kern{0.2cm}\normalsize Note}$
-Do not forget to activate the conda environment
+Do not forget to activate the conda/micromamba environment

 ```
 module load gcc12-env/12.1.0
-module load miniconda3/4.12.0
+module load micromamba/1.3.1
-conda activate anvio-8
+micromamba activate anvio-8
 ```

 First, you can use the following command to get a list of your collections; then use anvi-summarize: